Do you have questions about how to start the application process and apply for residential services at GoodLife?

 The first thing families need to do is figure out the financial part of services.
 Once that’s sorted, it’s time to apply for residential services.

-To begin the process of admissions, prospective residents need to fill out our initial screening form online.
-After completing the screening form, a member of our caring team will contact you to talk about your loved one’s needs and GoodLife’s services.
+To begin the process of admissions, prospective residents need to fill out our contact form to get in touch with us.
+After completing the contact form, a member of our caring team will contact you to talk about your loved one’s needs and GoodLife’s services.
 Next, we have you fill out the full admissions application and return it to us.

 Once the application is submitted with supporting documentation, we review your file.
 The next steps include a medical review, attending informal assessment meetings between both our teams and the applicant’s team, and a full review of fee agreements.
 This process allows us to get to know the individual and match them to the best services available.